petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 add it to the pipeline, and run the project to see if it properly produces the thing they'd like to share.

+Is it literate programming?
+Will it be intuitive for scientists to define and run, for example, a large simulation on an HPC cluster inside of a document?
+I'm not so sure.

 The pipeline also needs to be able to run quickly so users don't need to think about which stages need to be run---that would be a multi-button workflow.